kristianmandrup/validator-mw/README.md

-# Validations middleware
+# Validation middleware

-The middleware components to enable flexible validation on client or server js environments.
+Middleware components to enable flexible validation on client or server js environments.

-Relies on middleware project (update package.json)
+Relies on *middleware* project

 ## Validators